Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: EXPERIMENTAL IMPLEMENTATIONS OF SCATTERING

-\textbf{Experimental implementation of scattering from networks of coaxial cables.} Networks of coaxial cables (graphs) are made up of nodes and bonds, along which the wave propagation is described by a one-dimensional (1D) Helmholtz equation.
+Networks of coaxial cables (graphs) are made up of nodes and bonds, along which the wave propagation is described by a one-dimensional (1D) Helmholtz equation.
 Graphs are a convenient setting for studying wave chaos \cite{Kottos97,Kottos00,Hul04}.
 Such systems allow the use of simple experimental methods to break reciprocity e.g. by means of microwave circulators on a subset of the nodes of the graph.
 The graphs have two ports, where the cables leading to the vector network analyzer (VNA) are attached.

 We employ a quasi-one-dimensional tetrahedral microwave graph with adjustable phase shifters incorporated into four of the six bonds making up the graph.
 The phase shifters allow us to parametrically change the lengths of the bonds of the graph.
 The total electrical length of the reciprocal graph is approximately 3.2 m, and the total electrical length of the non-reciprocal graph is approximately 3.3 m.
 Each Narda-MITEQ P1507D-SM24 phase shifter can change the phase of the transmitted electromagnetic wave from 0-60 Degrees/GHz over the 0-18.6 GHz frequency range, which is an effective length change of the bond by approximately 5 cm.
 The phase shifters can be independently controlled with a DAQ card to electronically change the phase shift by a set amount.
 For the graph with non-reciprocity, we replace one of the internal nodes of the graph with a Narda-MITEQ Model 4925 Circulator, which operates in the frequency band of 7-12.4 GHz.